TiagoMJFlores/tiagomjflores.github.io/_posts/2018-09-16-chooseiOS Architecture3.md

 ![](https://github.com/TiagoMJFlores/tiagomjflores.github.io/blob/master/assets/posts/chooseiOSArchitecture3/VIPER.png?raw=true)
- -> View/View Controller -> Presenter -> Interactor -> Presenter -> View/View Controller
+Begin -> View/View Controller -> Presenter -> Interactor -> Presenter -> View/View Controller

 The limitation/restriction of the flow always following strictly the same predefined sequence and direction using the architecture layers is a good point in favour of VIPER and VIP.
 This prevents each developer in the team from following a different flow sequence and direction between layers.